One China principle: Old Three Sentences

 The old three sentences adhere to the "representative theory of this government", which includes the sentence "The government of the People's Republic of China is the sole legitimate government representing all of China."
 This version is often used in diplomatic occasions, such as when establishing diplomatic relations with other countries and participating in international organizations.
 The order of the following three clauses varies slightly in different situations.

-There is only one China in the world.
-The government of the People's Republic of China is the sole legitimate government representing all of China.
-Taiwan is an inalienable part of China's territory.

-There is only one China in the world.
-Taiwan is an inalienable part of China’s territory.
-The government of the People’s Republic of China is the sole legal government representing the whole of China.

 The One-China Principle and the Taiwan Issue states: "Foreign countries recognize that the Government of the People's Republic of China is the sole legitimate government representing all of China and that diplomatic relations with the Taiwan authorities shall be severed or not established.
 These are the principles upon which New China establishes diplomatic relations."
 It also states that this version of the proposition "constitutes the basic meaning of the One China Principle, the core of which is to safeguard China's sovereignty and territorial integrity."

-Use
+Usage

 Since the 2000s, whenever the People's Republic of China established diplomatic relations with other countries, the other governments would "recognize" this version of the "One China Principle" in the communiqués establishing diplomatic relations.
 On August 4, 2000, Permanent Representative of China to the United Nations also used this version of the "One China Principle" in a letter to the UN Secretary-General.

 On August 4, 2022, Foreign Ministry Spokesperson Hua Chunying also used this version of the "One China Principle" during a regular press conference, and stressed that "the One China Principle has only one version and one meaning," and "no private insertion of any premise or suffix is allowed, nor is any misinterpretation or distortion."
 On May 10, 2024, Yang Tao, Director General of the Department of North America and Oceania of the Ministry of Foreign Affairs, also used this version of the "One China Principle" during a briefing, criticizing the United States for "claiming to adhere to the One China policy, but adding the "Taiwan Relations Act" and "Six Assurances to Taiwan" as prefixes and suffixes."